A Creative Day with EQUALS

 ‘Interactive Storytelling’ with Keith Park

 ‘Interactive Storytelling’ is the basis of Keith’s workshop.
-This approach to storytelling uses a very simple call and response method, in which one person calls out a line of the story and everyone else simple repeats it.
+This approach to storytelling uses a very simple call and response method, in which one person calls out a line of the story and everyone else repeats it.

 Using this method, delegates will explore various story scripts: humorous verse, improvised name games, pantomime, Bible Stories in Cockney Rhyming Slang, sea shanties, Shakespeare, and who knows what else.
 It requires no costumes, no props, no lighting, no experience in drama and storytelling, and is just a lot of good fun.